tagomatech/challenge/README.md

 - Check your model is robust to things like the number of simulation steps or sample lengths, otherwise these are counted as parameters.
 The model data should converge to the parabola, not just match it for a particular choice of simulation time.
 - Something counts as a parameter if it is adjusted to fit the desired result, or if changing it within reasonable bounds affects the result.
 Please declare **all such parameters**, don't have a number like 0.01 somewhere in your code which affects the results but is not declared as a parameter.
 - Parameters need to include a drift or offset, because the aim is to fit the specific parabola in Figure 1 which has a small offset.
+- Standard techniques like stochastic volatility, rough volatility, or GARCH typically involve a minimum of three parameters not including the drift, so with the drift that exceeds the parameter limit.
+That means you need to do something different (don't just rename one of the parameters as a fixed constant!).
 - The model should be T-invariant, so changing the period T should not give a very different result, either in terms of the q-variance plot or the distribution.
 - Make sure that you submit a sample time series and the code to replicate the model, not just a parquet file and a plot.
 - Remember the parabola in Figure 1 matches real data, so to succeed your model will need to produce stable and realistic behaviour, otherwise changing internal numbers will affect the results and count as parameters.